Skip to content

 Met Museum

-There are over two million objects to be seen in the Met Museum and it is near impossible to view them all in just one single day.
-Here is a list of the Met Museums must see artefacts for you to use the next time you visit the extraordinary museum.
+The Met Museum has over two million objects, and it is nearly impossible to view them all in one day.
+Here is a list of the Met Museum’s must-see artefacts for you to use the next time you visit the extraordinary museum.

 • “Self Portrait with a Straw Hat”(1887) by Vincent Van Gogh